swiftlang/swift-experimental-string-processing/Documentation/Evolution/RegexLiteralPitch.md

 ## Motivation

 Regular expressions are a ubiquitous, familiar, and concise syntax for matching and extracting text that satisfies a particular pattern.
+Their terse syntax makes them extremely useful for writing simple patterns as arguments to a function or cases of a `switch`.
+As such, we feel they can nicely complement the more versatile [`Pattern` result builder DSL][pattern-builder], which is well suited for more complex patterns.

 Syntactically, a regex literal in Swift should:

 - Support a syntax familiar to developers who have learned to use regular expressions in other tools and languages
 - Allow reuse of many regular expressions not specifically designed for Swift (e.g. from Stack Overflow or popular programming books)